Fitness Term Meanings

 Relative intensity.
-The level of effort required by a person to do an activity.
-When using relative intensity, people pay attention to how physical activity affects their heart rate and breathing.
-See Measuring Physical Activity for more.
+The level of effort required to perform an activity.
+When using relative intensity you should also pay attention to how physical activity affects your heart rate and breathing.
+Also see How to Measure Physical Activity

 Repetitions.
 The number of times a person lifts a weight in muscle-strengthening activities.
-Repetitions are analogous to duration in aerobic activity.
+Similarly, repetitions are similar to duration in aerobic activity.

 Strength.
 A health and performance component of physical fitness that is the ability of a muscle or muscle group to exert force.

 Supine position means lying with the face and torso facing up, as opposed to the prone position, which is face down.